-5.3.1.
+5.3.3.
 Histogram

-This procedure allows the choice of ungrouped data, data with frequency counts or grouped data (see 5.0.2.
+This procedure allows choice of ungrouped data, data with frequency counts or grouped data (see 5.0.2.
 One-Sample Data Types).
 It is possible to draw frequency and cumulative histograms for string variables and histograms with irregular class widths.

-You can choose to display on the X-axis either the mid points or the lower and upper limits for each class using the Edit → Bars dialogue.
+You can choose to display on the X-axis either the midpoints or the lower and upper limits for each class using the Edit → Bars dialogue.

-5.3.1.1.
+5.3.3.1.
 Regular and Irregular Class Intervals

-After variable selection, a second dialogue will allow you to edit the number of classes suggested by the program and choose between regular and irregular class intervals.
+A further dialogue will allow you to edit the number of classes suggested by the program and choose between regular and irregular class intervals.
 At this stage, the program would already have calculated the default values for the lower and upper bounds and the class interval.

 Regular Class Intervals: If this (default) option is selected then the program will proceed with drawing the graph.
 The lower and upper bound and the class interval values can be edited subsequently, by opening the Edit → Axes dialogue.
 If the lower limit is higher than the minimum observation or the upper limit is lower than the maximum observation or more than 200 classes are generated, then a warning will be issued.
 In such cases the program will still proceed with plotting a histogram.
 If a wider class interval is entered, then the program will not rescale the Y-axis to cater for higher bars.
 This can be done manually.